Skip to main content

 • Elevated blood pressure

+Understanding the fentanyl detox timeline is essential for individuals and their loved ones.
 The first stage of fentanyl withdrawal is considered to be anticipatory.
 During this time, individuals experience strong cravings and feelings of anxiety.
 The early acute phase of withdrawal marks the start of physical withdrawal symptoms.
-These symptoms worsen as a person continues into the fully-developed acute stage.
+These symptoms worsen as a person continues into the fully developed acute stage.
 This stage constitutes the peak of withdrawal.

 As such, side effects are most prominent and dangerous during this time.
 Following this phase, withdrawal symptoms begin to subside and a person is ready to continue fentanyl addiction treatment.
 It is important to note that detoxing at a qualified facility greatly decreases an individual’s chance of developing post-acute withdrawal symptoms (PAWS).